pnpm/pnpm/.changeset/good-seals-reflect.md

 ---
+"pnpm": patch
 "@pnpm/directory-fetcher": patch
 ---

-Symlinks should be resolved to their real locations.
+Symlinks should be resolved to their real locations, when injecting directories.